 Study something new?
 Add it.

 Help out at a boot camp?
-Add that, it’s experience after all.
+Add that, is experience, after all.

-As soon as you do something that should appear on your resume, add it straight away.
+As soon as you do something that should appear on your resume, add it immediately.

 A resume with a grammatical error is a serious no-no!

 So once you have finished writing it, take the time to read through it SLOWLY.

 You could even use a free grammar checker like Grammarly to check both spelling and grammar.